vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 The default behavior is to measure replication lag and throttle based on that lag.
 Vitess allows the user to use custom metrics and thresholds for throttling.

 Vitess only supports gauges for custom metrics: the user may define a query which returns a gauge value, an absolute metric by which Vitess can throttle.
-See #configuration, below.
+See [#Configuration](#configuration), below.

 ## Configuration